 When you plan on buying, here’s a rundown of what you can expect:

-Some lenders may charge a small fee, but there’s never a charge to get prequalified with PrimeLending.
-When you’re prequalified:
+Some lenders may charge a small fee, but there’s never a charge to get qualified with PrimeLending.
+When you’re qualified:

 - You’ll save time by only looking at houses within your price range.

 - You can make an offer on the same day you find the perfect home.

 - The seller can expect fewer delays with your offer, making your offer more attractive.

 - Sellers are likely to prefer your offer over a buyer who is not qualified, giving you negotiating power.

 - A real estate agent will move quicker knowing you’re qualified and ready to buy.

 The next step is the fun part: finding your dream home.
 You can work with a real estate agent to help you with this step in the process.
 You’ll want to make sure that your agent and lender are acquainted.
 They may need to communicate about the house you’re interested in, where you are in the loan process, and homebuying deadlines.

 After you make an offer and the seller accepts, it’s a good idea to get a professional home inspection.
 The inspector you hire will take a look at the house and let you know of any possible damage that you may have overlooked, such as electrical wiring issues.
 If he or she finds any major problems, you can share this information with the seller.
 If the seller doesn’t want to pay for the repairs, you can try to negotiate a lower price for the house.